- Home

 10. Focus on self-development

 Once you’ve got several months of sobriety under your belt, think about your emotional recovery.
 After all, most of us have dedicated a lot of time to drinking, creating habits and reward pathways that are based on alcohol.
-Unpicking these takes some time and may prompt a period of self-discovery as you learn who you are and what you do and don’t like without alcohol in the mix.
+Unpicking these takes time and may prompt a period of self-discovery as you learn who you are and what you do and don’t like without alcohol.

 Working out your triggers to drink can also help you deal with any issues in your life.
 The useful acronym HALTS, for example, can make sure we take a moment to consider if we’re feeling Hungry, Angry, Lonely, Tired, or Stressed.